 If it was a day to introduce a new skill, I would take about 3 minutes to introduce a new GPC, for example.
+This would support mwhat they were learning in whole group it systematically full gaps in knowledge.
 This might look like below:

 - Our new grapheme today makes the sound [say sound] /k/–and we spell it [spell grapheme] C-K. When we see the card, we will say /k/.

 - What is our new grapheme?